 Late applications will not be accepted.

-To help interested organisations understand more about organ donation, the need for more donors from black, Asian, mixed race and minority ethnic communities, the change in the law around organ donation in England and the funding scheme, we are holding a workshop in London on Wednesday 7 August 2019.
+To help interested organisations understand more about organ donation, the need for more donors from black, Asian, mixed race and minority ethnic communities, the change in the law around organ donation in England and the funding scheme, we held a workshop in London on Wednesday 7 August 2019.
 Slides from the workshop are now available to download.

 Current attitudes to organ donation among black, Asian and minority ethnic communities